MerijnHendriks/nagisa/Docs/ARCHITECTURE.md

 ## Code conventions

 - If you use something part of a member, use the `this` keyword.
+- Prefer inheritance over composition
-- Only use `mscorlib`, `System` and `System.Generic.Collection` types.
+- Only use the following type namespaces:
+  - `mscorlib`
+  - `System`
+  - `System.Generic.Collection`
+  - `Microsoft.VisualStudio.TestTools.UnitTesting`
+- Do NOT use `foreach`
+  - It's 2-5x slower than `for` on .NET 7.0 and older
 - Do NOT use LINQ
-  - Not supported by Lox
   - It's 3-5x slower than hand-written loops
-  - If you need LINQ, consider rethinking your approach (does a simpler system work too?)
+  - If you need LINQ, consider rethinking your approach (does something simpler work?)
-- Do NOT use `foreach`
-  - Not supported by Lox
-  - It's 2-5x slower than `for` on .NET 7.0 and older
-- Do NOT use language-specific features unsupported by Lox
+- Do NOT use the following language features:
+  - `enum` (use `int`/`string` table instead)
+  - method overloading
+- Only use the following when there are no better options:
   - `static`
-  - `enum`
-  - method overloading
+  - `interface`
-- Prefer inheritance over composition
-- Use generics only where mandatory
+  - generics
-- Use polymorphism where mandatory
+  - polymorphism

-## Scanner

-Both `Token` and `SourcePosition` use a combination of `File` and `Index` to give them an unique matching ID.
-For both instances, `File` is the source file it originated from (exp. `./MyFilder/MyFile.lox`) and the `Index` is the index of the scanner's iterator where the token was encountered.

 ## Dependencies